-- (1) The Municipality must record the relevant information relating to occasional uses applicable to a land unit in the register. - (2) Approval of a use right as an occasional use in terms of the Planning By-law must at least be subject to the development parameters applicable to the use right as stipulated in this by-law.
+- 12. (1) The Municipality must record the relevant information relating to a temporary departure for occasional uses applicable to a land unit in the register. - (2) Approval of a use right as a temporary departure for an occasional use in terms of the Planning By-law must at least be subject to the development parameters applicable to the use right as stipulated in this By-law.

-13. Non-conforming uses
+Non-conforming uses

-- (1) A non-conforming use does not constitute an offence in terms of this by-law. - (2) A non-conforming use may continue as long as it remains otherwise lawful.
+- 13. (1) A non-conforming use does not constitute an offence in terms of this By-law. - (2) A non-conforming use may continue as long as it remains otherwise lawful. - (3) No additions or extensions to a non-conforming use are permitted.

-14. Deemed zoning of closed public places
+Deemed zoning of closed public places

-The zoning of land that was previously a public street or public open space, vested in or owned by the Municipality and that is closed, is determined as follows:
+- 14. The zoning of land that was previously a public street or public open space, vested in or owned by the Municipality and that is closed, is determined as follows: - (1) if the land is transferred to an abutting land owner, that portion of the land falls in the same zone as that of the abutting land belonging to the abutting owner; or - (2) the Municipality must determine which zoning applies to the land if-

-- (a) if the land is transferred to an abutting land owner, that portion of the land falls in the same zone as that of the abutting land belonging to the abutting owner; or - (b) the Municipality must determine which zoning applies to the land if- - (i) the land is transferred to an abutting land owner and that owner owns abutting properties falling into more than one zone; or - (ii) in any other case not provided for in this section.
+- (a) the land is transferred to an abutting land owner and that owner owns abutting properties falling into more than one zone; or - (b) in any other case not provided for in this section.